Loader gif

 Your max tax refund is guaranteed.

-So, in-between firing up the grill, splashing in the pool and taking family vacations, set aside a few minutes to consider these top tax moves to make and save yourself some money come tax season.
+So, in between firing up the grill, splashing in the pool, and taking family vacations, set aside a few minutes to consider these top summer tax moves to make and yourself some come tax season.

-If you’re super organized, you’ve probably already marked and filed every receipt since January and carefully tracked your year-to-date income and expenses.
+If you’re one of those super-organized taxpayers, you’ve probably already marked and filed every receipt since January and carefully tracked your year-to-date income and expenses.
 You may even know exactly where your taxes currently stand.

-Tackling several months’ worth of backlog expenses and receipts at this point in the year will be much easier than waiting until you have a full year’s worth later.
-Plus, you’re much more likely to remember details about expenses and other items now versus next year.
+Tackling half a year’s backlog of expenses and receipts at this point in the year will be much easier than waiting until tax time or scrambling to get organized.
+Plus, you’re much more likely to remember essential details now versus waiting until tax filing or even the end of the year.

-Whether you owed money or got a big refund on last year’s income tax return, now is the time to review and adjust your income tax withholding if you’d like a different result when you file next year.
+Whether you owed a tax bill or got a big tax refund on last year’s federal income tax return, now is the time to review and adjust your income tax withholding if you’d like a different result when you file next year.

-If you own a business or have substantial income that isn’t subject to income tax withholding, you may need to pay quarterly estimated taxes.
+If you own a business, are part of the gig economy, or have substantial income that isn’t subject to income tax withholding, you may need to pay quarterly estimated taxes.
+You’ll want to pay close attention to the due dates, as they are not perfectly spaced throughout the year.

-While it may be hard to come up with the money for estimated taxes every quarter, it can be even harder to pay the entire amount as a lump sum at tax time.
-Plus, you’ll be held accountable for any applicable penalties and interest for late payments at that time too.
+While it may be hard to come up with the money for estimated tax payments every quarter, it can be even harder to pay the entire amount as a lump sum at tax time.
+Plus, you’ll be held accountable for any applicable penalties and interest for late payments at that time, too.

 A good way to keep up with taxes on self-employment and other income is to funnel the necessary money into a separate bank account as it comes in or at least once a month.

-Whether your child goes to daycare, day camp or has a sitter at someone’s home, you may be eligible for the credit to help offset some of those extra child care expenses.
-Additionally, parents who don’t work, but are attending school or looking for a job, may qualify for the credit.
+If your child attends daycare, summer camp (day camps only), or receives care at someone’s home, you may be eligible for a tax credit to help offset some childcare costs.
+Parents who are not working but are attending school or searching for employment may also qualify for this credit.

-If you buy certain energy-efficient items such as solar hot water heaters, solar electric equipment, and small wind turbines, you may qualify for a tax credit up to 26 percent of the total amount.
-And, that includes the cost of on-site preparation and installation at your home.
+If you buy certain energy-efficient items that can produce electricity or regulate your home’s temperature, such as solar, wind, or geothermal heat pumps, you may qualify for a tax credit of up to 30% of the total amount.
+This even includes the cost of on-site preparation and installation at your home.
+You may also be able to claim a credit for other home improvements, like replacing your exterior doors or windows.

 File your taxes with confidence.